aleesha711/Java-8-Streams/README.md

   .map(Person::getName)
   .map(String::toUpperCase);
   ```
-When a terminal operation is called.
 All operations that return something other than a stream are terminal.
 Operations like forEach, collect, reduce are terminal.
 This makes streams particularly efficient at handling large amounts of data.